 That’s a question which is hard to answer because not only every exchange but also every person is different.
-Depending on why you want to go abroad, if you are going to do voluntary work, an internship or just travelling, and your expectations, you will have your very own experience.
+Depending on why you want to go abroad (volunteering, internships…), and your expectations, you will have your very own experience.

 What to expect?

 A lot of people go abroad, among other reasons, to experience a different culture.
 This, you will definitely do during an AIESEC project, since you will have a lot of contact with the local community.
 I also had the chance to go abroad for quite some time, and it was one of the best experiences I have ever had.
 I studied abroad for a semester at the university in Milan,

 Italy, which was very exciting and scary at first, but an incredible learning opportunity.
 I had to get used to a different culture, met so many people and I had to communicate in a different language.